 Benefits of Sukhasana

-Bhujangasana (Cobra Pose)
+2. Bhujangasana (Cobra Pose)

 Lie flat on your stomach and put your head on the floor.
 Hold both your hands on either side of your shoulders.
-Gradually, put stress on your palms and raise your body from the torso while extending your back and belly muscles.
+Gradually, stress your palms and raise your body from the torso while extending your back and belly muscles.
 Next, straighten your arms and keep your shoulder edges pressed against your back.
 Finally, fix your eye at a point on the ceiling, maintain this position for almost 15-30 seconds, and exhale till you return to the original pose.

 Benefits of Bhujangasana